bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

     8.14
    </td>
    <td colspan="2" >
-    Verify that the same rules for variable naming are followed throughout all the contracts (e.g. use the same variable name for the same object).
+    Verify that the same rules for variable naming are followed throughout all the contracts (e.g. use the same variable name for the same object). <br /> For guidance, here are some standard naming conventions for variable consistency in smart contracts, largely derived from the Solidity Style Guide: <br /> 1) Variable Names: Use mixedCase (camelCase) for variable names, function names, and argument names.
+The first letter should be lowercase, and each new word starts with a capital letter.
+For example: `uint public totalSupply;` `function checkBalance() public view returns (uint);` <br /> 2) Constants: Use UPPERCASE_WITH_UNDERSCORES for constant values.
+For example: `uint public constant MAX_SUPPLY = 1000000;` <br /> 3) State Variable Names: For public state variables that have an automatically generated getter function, use mixedCase.
+These are treated similarly to function names. <br /> 4) Global Variables and Functions: Built-in global variables and functions are lowercase_with_underscores.
+For example: `block.timestamp`, `msg.sender`. <br /> 5) Contract/Interface Names: Use CapWords (PascalCase) for contract and interface names.
+This means each word begins with a capital letter.
+For example: `contract CryptoToken {}` <br /> 6) Event Names: Use CapWords (PascalCase) for event names as well. <br />  7) Struct Names: Also use CapWords (PascalCase) for struct names. <br /> 8) Mapping Names: If there is a mapping with the key being a name and value referring to a structure, it should be called e.g. `balances` for a balance struct, in plural.

    </td>
    <td>Low
    </td>